iotaledger/stronghold.rs/docs/engine-retrospective.md

 **Personal Concluding Thoughts**

 I found working on this project was a learning experience; it was interesting and a nice change of pace.
-Developing Parti forced me to examine aspects of cryptography that I had only barely been exposed to in the past.
+Developing the Engine forced me to examine aspects of cryptography that I had only barely been exposed to in the past.
 While I have worked on Cryptocurrency platforms such as Steem, I've never worked with secure data this closely.
 Some of my initial assumptions were either wrong or incomplete and by the end of this development process I had a much more thorough understanding of cryptography as a whole.

-I do believe that Parti is a very strong starting line for the Stronghold platform.
+I do believe that  Engine is a very strong starting line for the Stronghold platform.
 The future developers will be able to use it effectively in their projects and I look forward to seeing how they extend it.
 I thank IOTA for giving me the opportunity to work on this project and I wish them luck going forward.